 Depending on how involved you are going to be during the job will depend on how you choose to communicate with your chosen builder.
 You may choose to give them complete control from start to finish and only see the result or you may choose to be fully involved.
 No matter what you choose it’s highly important that you have great lines of communication, so you can discuss various of different things.
 It is important you can get in touch with your project manager easily!

 Many builders will be extremely specific in their quotation and contracts so that they are able to get the correct supplies, often asking you if you wish to change anything that is simply the standard.
 If you are ever worried that you are not getting something that is up to scratch question it and makes sure corners are not being cut somewhere.
 Many builders will be willing to change supplies if you ask however it can come at an additional cost.

 The added VAT

-Being VAT registered or not is often a sign of the type of work the builder choose to carry out.
-Registration is compulsory on a turnover more than £85,000 within a 12-month period.
+Being VAT registered or not is often a sign of the type of work the builder chooses to carry out.
+Registration is compulsory on a turnover of more than £85,000 within a 12-month period.
 Considering a few small extensions quickly put a builder over this threshold, if the builder is not VAT registered it can be another red flag.

 Payment in full

 Most reputable and Professional Builders will ask for a small deposit to book the date of building work and cover any administrative work as well as paperwork.
 However, if you hear a builder asking for payment in full or even an extremely large proportion of the cost before starting then this is an extreme red flag and should be fully avoided.
 A reputable builder will have a payment schedule in place and will work with you to make the payment manageable for everyone involved.